-Sleepwalk This Way — Why It Matters
+Sleepwalk This Way

-Sleepwalking is a kind of parasomnia, the fancy term for abnormal sleep behavior.
-A recent study estimates that about 30 percent of American adults have sleepwalked at least once in their life, and about four percent have sleepwalked once or more in the past year.
-Besides snoozing and strolling, other telltale signs of sleepwalking include opening the eyes without seeming awake and saying nonsensical things.
-(Sleeptalking, anyone?)
-And while sleepwalkers usually do unremarkable things like fiddle with the covers, others have been known to drive a car, go Julia Child in the kitchen, or even have sex !
-Most sleepwalking episodes last about 10 minutes or less.
-But whether they mumble about fairies or drive across the country and back, sleepwalkers generally don’t remember anything about the episode once they wake up.
+Sleepwalking is a kind of parasomnia, a fancy term for abnormal sleep behavior.
+About 30 percent of American adults have sleepwalked at least once in their life, and about 4 percent have sleepwalked once or more in the past year.Prevalence and comorbidity of nocturnal wandering in the U.S. adult general population.
+Ohayon MM, Mahowald MW, Dauvilliers Y. Neurology, 2012, Jul.;78(20):1526-632X.
+Besides snoozing and strolling, other telltale signs of sleepwalking include opening your eyes without seeming awake and saying nonsensical things—sleeptalking, anyone?
+And while sleepwalkers usually do unremarkable things like take a stroll down the hall, others have been known to embrace their inner Julia Child in the kitchen or drive around the block.

-While most sleepwalkers are kids, adults can definitely take 2 a.m. strolls around the house, too.
-This latest study on sleepwalking found Americans are more likely to sleepwalk today than they were in the 1970s.
-That’s possibly because more Americans take antidepressants now than 30 years ago, and certain medications can make people more likely to sleepwalk.
-(It’s also worth noting that people who suffer from major depressive disorder are more likely to sleepwalk in the first place.)
+Most sleepwalking episodes last fewer than 10 minutes, but whether sleepwalkers mumble about fairies or whip up a feast, they rarely remember anything about the episode once they wake up.
+The majority of sleepwalkers are kids, but there are still plenty of adults taking late-night strolls around the house.
+In fact, one recent study found Americans are more likely to sleepwalk today than they were in the 1970s.Prevalence and comorbidity of nocturnal wandering in the U.S. adult general population.
+Ohayon MM, Mahowald MW, Dauvilliers Y. Neurology, 2012, Jul.;78(20):1526-632X.
+That’s possibly because more Americans take antidepressants now than 30 years ago, and some of those medications may cause the side effect of sleepwalking.
+(It’s also worth noting that people who suffer from severe depression are more likely to sleepwalk in the first place.)